New Krishna Bhavan

 New Krishna Bhavan (NKB) was a vegetarian restaurant in Malleshwaram, Bengaluru.
 Founded in 1954 by Ramakrishna Prabhu, it ran for seven decades as a family business and primarily served Udupi-style cuisine, as well as dishes from interior Karnataka and from North India.
-The restaurant closed in 2023.
+The restaurant was closed permanently from 6 December 2023.

 History

 Ramakrishna Prabhu, an Udupi native, moved to Bangalore at the age of thirteen.
 Starting out as a dishwasher, he eventually established the Janata Hotel in the K. R. Market area.
 In 1954, he purchased a property on 33/39, Mill Corner, Sampige Road in Malleshwaram at a cost of ₹75000 and established New Krishna Bhavan, mainly to cater to employees of the nearby Raja Mill.
 The restaurant initially had seating for families and a separate self-service section to handle high volumes of food—sometimes up to 3,000 four-anna meals a day—at speed.
 Mill workers could avail discount coupons.
 Students and working bachelors also frequented the restaurant.

 In 1958, the restaurant unsuccessfully petitioned the High Court of Mysore in New Krishna Bhavan v.
 The Commercial Tax Officer, claiming that it did not have to pay sales tax, since a provision in Mysore state's sales tax law had been found unconstitutional; the petition was dismissed the next year.
 Early employees of India's satellite programme at the Space Science and Technology Centre in Peenya Industrial Area, which was newly set up in the 1970s, were ferried four kilometres each way every day for lunch at NKB, due to Peenya's remoteness.

 After the closure of Raja Mill, the self-service area was converted into an air-conditioned dining hall called Gopika in the mid-1980s, one of a few in Bengaluru at the time.
 The restaurant began to receive regulars, primarily Malleshwaram residents who frequented the restaurant at the same time every day, often ordering the same dishes every day, some going on to do so for decades.
 Many were generational customers, with even expats making it a point to eat at the restaurant while visiting home.
 Ramakrishna Prabhu's sons, Sundar and Gopinath Prabhu, eventually took over operations; after Sundar died in 2001, his son Sunil took his place at the age of 24.
 As the restaurant became more famous, it began serving a more generalised audience and received frequent visits from notables such as actors, cricketers, and politicians.

 The restaurant ceased operations on 6 December 2023, 69 years after founding.
 The Prabhus cited exhaustion and a desire to venture into different pursuits, both in themselves and long-time employees, as reasons for the closure.
 NKB's employees, some of whom had worked there for decades, were in high demand in other restaurants as it wound down.
 In 2024, its premises was demolished and it became a jewellery store.